Osteoarthritis (OA), Joint Pain and Joint Degeneration …

 - Hands-On, Structural Bodywork Techniques … also of Lower Intensity Pressure with Long Holds

-- BIO-Structural Balancing & Postural Alignment … for determining Which Muscles, and in what Sequence
+- BIO-Structural Balancing & Postural Alignment … for determining Which Muscles to work with, and in what Sequence

 Here is Dr. John Sarno, a medical doctor with a unique yet HIGHLY instructive approach (even if it does not apply to everyone), with a high percentage success rate in reducing or eliminating pain from so-called “structural degeneration” and other apparently physical causes: